Nitrogen Control in MIM

 Except nitrogen, there are other potential elements for nickel replacement and austenite stabilization.

-• Cobalt: its allergeologic behaviour makes it not consider as the replacement for nickel.
+- Cobalt: its allergeologic behaviour makes it not consider as the replacement for nickel.

-• Carbon: it has negative influences on toughness, nitrogen solubility, corrosion resistance.
+- Carbon: it has negative influences on toughness, nitrogen solubility, corrosion resistance.

-• Manganese: it may be biocompatible.
+- Manganese: it may be biocompatible.

-• Molybdenum: it enhances nitrogen solubility, and increase localized corrosion resistance.
+- Molybdenum: it enhances nitrogen solubility, and increase localized corrosion resistance.
 But high molybdenum contents will result in formation of δ-ferrite and σ-phase, and finally decrease toughness and corrosion resistance.

 Strength Effect

 Nitrogen content affect the final values for yield strength(YS), ultimate tensile strength (UTS) and elongation (A).
-In nitrogen sintering atmosphere, a large amount of interstitial nitrogen can improve the mechanical properties through the solution hardening mechanism.
+In a nitrogen sintering atmosphere, a large amount of interstitial nitrogen can improve the mechanical properties through the solution hardening mechanism.
 However, limited cooling rates will lead to precipitation of chromium nitride, this leads to little influence on yield and ultimate strength, but significant decrease of ductility.
 Normally, the nitrogen level should be kept under 0.95%, in order to avoid the ductile-to-brittle transition.

 Nitrogen in MIM 420

-Nitrogen has low solubility in martensitic matrix, almost no N are detected in sintered 420 specimen, no matter from top to bottom area.
+Nitrogen has low solubility in martensitic matrix, almost no N are detected in sintered 420 specimens, no matter from top to bottom area.
 Most nitrogen atoms are diffusing effectively into 420 alloy with formation of carbo-nitride Nb particles, not the N dissolvation in the martensitic matrix.
 Nb is a strong affinity former for nitrogen, which is higher than Cr.
 Therefore, 420 can keep an effective content of chromium after sintering, this is benefical for corrosion resistance.

 Nitrogen in SS430